Blog and News

 Follow the Africa Fellows journey through this Twitter storyboard

-The Senior Biosecurity Fellows were in Australia for six weeks and the PBCRC Twitter page followed their journey using the hashtags #AAPBP and #AAPBPMC.
+The Senior Fellows were in Australia for six weeks, with the PBCRC Twitter page following their journey using the hashtag #AAPBP.
 You can view the Twitter feed from their journey as a storyboard on Storify.

 Africa Fellows finish six week placement in Australia - taking plant biosecurity skills to Africa